DevSeq/apache_cassandra/README.md

 All examples are built using PostgreSQL for the relational content and Apache Cassandra 3.11.2 for the Apache Cassandra content.

+The following steps are to walk-through bringing up and destroying an environment using Docker containers and networking.

+**Up:**
+**Down:**

 ## Architecture

 Slide Deck: